I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Our expert - psychologist Marianna Gorskaya.

-A million torment
+A million torments

 Comprehensive approach